egeesin/pywal2alacritty/README.md

 **Warning:** If the latest Alacritty [release](https://github.com/jwilm/alacritty/releases/latest) outdates the script and includes any changes on config syntax it may corrupt your Alacritty config.
 Don't forget to backup your config first!

-Currently tested on macOS 10.14.6 with Alacritty **0.3.3** and worked as intended.
+Currently tested on macOS 10.14.6 and 10.15.2 with Alacritty **0.3.3** and worked as intended.
 Sed commands may differ on untested distros and give errors.

 ## Initial Purpose